rajeevmsn/bangleBt_rename/README.md

 # bangleBt_rename
-Renaming the BangleJS and BangleJS2 bluetooth
+Web app for renaming BangleJS and BangleJS2 bluetooth names

 Only works with browser that supports web bluetooth